bishan-batel/grapher-3d/README.md

 ## Directories

 The `/server` directory contains all of the
-The GUI is all inside the 'client' directly
+The GUI is all inside the 'client' directly, you will not need